Cupcakes Taste Like Violence: Release and promotion

 With Beauty Killer scheduled for release in late 2008, his cover of "Somebody's Watching Me" was chosen as the album's first single.
-A hot pink vinyl disc was set for release in October exclusively at Hot Topic locations.
 However, the album's release date was pushed back to summer 2009.
 Star then began promoting the release of an EP on his MySpace profile, with "Starstruck", a retitling of his recording of "Somebody's Watching Me", as the EP's first single.

 To promote the EP, Star announced that "Starstruck" would be released as a free download on MySpace on October 3, 2008.
 However, the song was made available as early as September 28 on his Pure Volume profile.

 The song "Cupcakes Taste Like Violence" was featured on the popular MTV TV show Paris Hilton's My New BFF.

 Artwork design

 The album cover and booklet photos were taken by Kat Von D with some booklet photos being taken by photographer and filmmaker, Austin Young.